-When set to Enabled, the following two fields become available and you can set the date (day of the month), hour, minute and second to turn on your system.
+When set to Enabled, additional fields become available and you can set the date (day of the month), hour, minute and second to turn on your system.
 When set to 0 (zero) for the day of the month, the alarm will power on your system every day at the specified time.